This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat a pan on high for 2 minutes.
-Add a bit of olive oil and sear scallops on medium high for 3-4 minutes on one side, flip, and sear for another minute.
-If they are small scallops sear for less time.
+- Preheat a pan on high for 2 minutes and then add a bit of olive oil.
+Lower the heat to medium-high and sear the scallops on for 3-4 minutes on one side, flip, and sear for another minute.
+If the scallops are small, sear for less time.
 Remove from pan.

-- In that pan drizzle a touch more olive oil and add the white part of scallions, your ginger, sake and mirin.
-Reduce by 3/4.
-Turn heat off.
-Add in tamari and cold butter.
-Emulsify.
+- In the same pan, drizzle a touch more olive oil and add the white part of scallions, ginger, sake and mirin.
+Reduce by ¾ and turn the heat off.
+Add in tamari and cold butter and emulsify.

 - Serve the scallops over the sauce with lemon zest, salsa macha and green part of scallions and that is it!